canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 If you wish to use a different network plugin the implementation and configuration falls under your responsibility.

-Learn how to use the Canonical Kubernetes default network: [Network][Network]
+Learn how to use the Canonical Kubernetes default network: See [Network][Network].

 <!-- LINKS -->